xmnboy/demo-nine-patch-splash-screen/README.md

 See [LICENSE][] for license terms and conditions.

+> *This project is under construction!
+You have been warned!!*

 This application is very simple.
 It includes some sample nine-patch splash screen images to show you how a nine-patch image can be used to create a splash screen that will not distort on different Android